creaaa/homebrew-SwiftyPokemonBattle/readme.md

-# Swifty Pokemon Battle α (Ver 0.0.0)
+Swifty Pokemon Battle(ver 1.0)

-## High-Fidelity Pokemon Battle Simulator on CLI
+High-Fidelity Pokemon Battle Simulator on CLI

 Swifty Pokemon Battle α is a command line tool available on Terminal.app (Only for Mac OS).
 This App aims precise transplantation of original Pokemon Series.